gravity226/data_science_fellow/README.md

  (u'presale', 0.00017471366351279915)]
 ```

 In the end my model did learn something from the data I fed into it.
 The most important features were where they passed or failed.
 I would have liked more time to do some EDA on the data to see how each feature correlated with the other features.
 I feel like I could have done a better job of feature engineering with more time as well.
+Additionally running a Grid Search on my parameters and Cross Validating the data would have been nice.